High Dimensional Low Rank plus Sparse Matrix Decomposition: Background and Related Work

 \subsection{Randomized approaches}

-Owing to their inherent low-dimensional structures, the robust principal component analysis (PCA) and matrix decomposition problems can be conceivably solved using small data sketches, i.e., a small set of random observations of the data \cite{lamport16,new3,rahmani2015analysis,new2,lamport8,lamport14}.
-In \cite{lamport16}, it was shown based on a simple degrees-of-freedom analysis that the LR and the sparse components can be precisely recovered using a small set of random linear measurements of $\bD$.
+Owing to their inherent low-dimensional structures, robust principal component analysis (PCA) and low rank plus sparse matrix decomposition can be conceivably solved using small data sketches, i.e., a small set of random observations of the data \cite{lamport16,new3,feldman2010coresets,lamport8,lamport14,rahmani2015randomized,rahmani2016subspace}.
+In \cite{lamport16}, it was shown based on simple degree-of-freedom analysis that the LR and sparse components can be precisely recovered using a small set of random linear measurements of $\bD$.
 A convex program was proposed in \cite{lamport16} to recover these components using random matrix embedding with a polylogarithmic penalty factor in sample complexity, albeit the formulation also requires solving a high-dimensional optimization problem.

-The iterative algorithms which solve (\ref{eq2}) have complexity $\calO(N_1 N_2 r)$ per iteration since they compute the partial SVD decomposition of $N_1 \times N_2$ dimensional matrices \cite{lamport23}.
+The iterative algorithms which solve (\ref{eq2}) have complexity $\calO(N_1 N_2 r)$ per iteration since they compute the partial SVD of $N_1 \times N_2$ matrices \cite{lamport23}.
 To reduce complexity, GoDec \cite{zhou2011godec} uses a randomized method to efficiently compute the SVD, and the decomposition algorithm in \cite{mu2011accelerated} minimizes the rank of $\mathbf{\Phi} \bL$ instead of $\bL$, where $\mathbf{\Phi}$ is a random projection matrix.
 However, these approaches do not have provable performance guarantees and their memory requirements scale with the full data dimensions.
 Another limitation of the algorithm in \cite{mu2011accelerated} is its instability since different random projections may yield different results.